beansai/beans-tutorials/what-if/multiple-day-stops/README.md

 - [Some Important Notes](#some-important-notes)

 ### Run What If
-**Request Example - Included Stop**
+**Request Example - Include Stop**

-Let's see what-if we have a stop which is far away from now.
+Let's see how to include a stop which has a gap more than 24 hours with deliver from/by.

 ```
 POST {{baseURL}}/enterprise/v1/lists/route_whatif